The grass is always greener on the other side. Or so we think.

 I was working with pastors in another country who ride bikes between villages to plant churches.
 They are doing amazing things from my perspective.
 I was a little thrown off when the pastors began fighting over who got what bike.

 I was worshiping in a house church.
 Some of the people in the church had been in jail and some of them had parents in jail, all because of their commitment to Christ.
 We sang two (western) songs and then was the time for the message.
 I had never heard a sermon do so much magic on a biblical text.
 It was a bad sermon - real bad.

 I was in a country where I was training pastors, when a person from a local tribe told me of her shock that I would train people from another tribe, since in her mind they could never become Christians.
 They were evil — no good came from them.

-These of course are isolated instances and do not reflect every Christian in the region.
-But neither do our over the top stories we share on a regular basis.
+These, of course, are isolated instances and do not reflect every Christian in the region.
+But neither do our over-the-top stories we share on a regular basis.
 Let’s be thankful for what God is doing all over the world, but let’s not place anyone on an unattainable pedestal.
-There are amazing ordinary Christians in the town you live in as well as around the world.
+There are amazing ordinary Christians in the town where you live as well as around the world.